Avatar

 Oct 2022 – Sep 2026

-MSc in Bioinformatics, Pwani University/ KEMRI-Wellcome Trust Research Programme
+MSc in Bioinformatics, Pwani University/ KEMRI-Wellcome Trust Research Programme, Kenya

 Thesis: Elucidating human rhinovirus transmission dynamics across different social scales using sequence data.